alexshadowolex/Spotify-Bot/README.md

 The file, that will always be included, is the new Bot version.
 Download it and swap out the old version with the new one.

 ## Current functionalities
+* Follower only mode -> Can be toggled off (switch in UI under "General Settings").
+  You can set the minimum following time in minutes needed to use commands in a field in the UI under Twitch Settings.
 * Song Request -> Can be toggled off (switch in UI under "General Settings").
 Either with redeem or chat command.<br>
   Command names: "songrequest", "sr"<br>
   Takes a spotify-link or a text and then adds the result to the queue.<br><br>